-Haworth’s newest task chair, Fern, unites support with structure in a way that creates a more responsive chair back for a unique comfort experience.
+Haworth’s latest task chair, Fern, unites support with structure in a way that creates a more responsive chair back for a unique comfort experience.
 With its centrally located frame—similar to the human spine—and system of Fronds held in tension by suspension mesh, Fern moves and responds naturally with the human body while providing edgeless comfort.

 Few things in the workplace evoke a stronger physical and emotional attachment than a person’s chair, and no one knows that more than Fern seating designers Michael Welsh and Kyle Fleet from the Haworth Design Studio.
 SPARK sat down with them to learn more about the innovative design behind the chair that offers a seated comfort experience unlike any other.